|Get Atlanta BeltLine updates right in your inbox!|

 Where Atlanta Comes Together.
 Learn more

-Funds will be used to develop 14.9 miles of interim hiking trails, accelerating creation of a connected Atlanta BeltLine
+Funds will be used to develop 14.9 miles of interim trails, accelerating creation of a connected Atlanta BeltLine

 ATLANTA (March 16, 2018) – Thanks to a $5.75 million Atlanta BeltLine Partnership (ABP) capital campaign, Atlantans will be able to enjoy interim trail connections to the portions of the Atlanta BeltLine trail that are already paved – with the first section along the BeltLine’s recently acquired Southside Trail expected to open within twelve months.
-This new 4.5-mile interim hiking trail will create a contiguous section of the Atlanta BeltLine corridor from Westminster Drive to the north end of the newly paved Westside Trail at Washington Park.
+This new 4.5-mile interim trail will create a contiguous section of the Atlanta BeltLine corridor from Westminster Drive to the north end of the newly paved Westside Trail at Washington Park.
 ABP announced today that it has so far raised $2.9 million for its Opening the Corridor campaign – including a lead gift of $1 million from The Coca-Cola Foundation – to fund development of new trails that would link the Westside Trail to the Eastside Trail through south Atlanta, and the Northside and Eastside Trails through northeast Atlanta.

 ABP launched the Opening the Corridor campaign late last year to leverage City of Atlanta T-SPLOST funding being used by Atlanta BeltLine, Inc. (ABI) to acquire the remaining right of way for the full 22-mile Atlanta BeltLine.
 In addition to Coca-Cola, which has supported the Atlanta BeltLine for a decade, lead donors so far include Rebecca and John Somerhalder, The Home Depot Foundation, The Tull Charitable Foundation, Anna and Dallas Clement, Ponce City Market, The Georgia-Pacific Foundation, The J.B.
 Fuqua Foundation, and The Wells Fargo Foundation.